Skip to main content

 As fate would have it, things did not go that well.
 I spent over six months in the hospital.
 It was only by Allah’s will and sheer providence that I today walk on both my legs, for even one of the doctors once suggested the complexly fractured one be better severed.

 From then on, my life changed.
-The arrangements for me to study medicine had started crumbling.
+The arrangements for me to study medicine had begun to crumble.
 I couldn’t go back to that private school as planned.
-Not only that, even my dream for school was shattered, though not, and never, destroyed.
+Not only that, even my dream for school was shattered, though not destroyed, and never will be.
 I finally didn’t become a medical doctor, but I am what Allah has destined me to be.
 I couldn’t have wished for anything better.

 And I will, in sha Allah, be a doctor, not nonetheless of Medicine but of Philosophy.